james-t-larson/neutral-times-api/taskell.md

 ## To Do

 - Fix tests, get pre-commit hook working, even when another person pulls the project
+- Add admin endpoint for to trigger article generation job
 - BUG: Multiple articles are created with same article title, but different content
     * [ ] The problem is coming from the event registry,
     * [ ]